SeanPhilippi/your-movie-database/README.md

 * Ability to post reviews to movie pages.
 * Easy inclusion of emojis in comments.
 * Ability to delete comments.
-* Search bar below nav where movies can be searched.
-Currently search is just visible when editing personal list.
 * Add pictures of website to this repo README.md.

 <!--